 It must be your airline’s fault, not something unavoidable.

-Situations such as extreme weather conditions and airport staff strikes are exempt from compensation.
+Situations such as extreme weather conditions are exempt from compensation.
 However, even in these situations, when it may not be the airline's fault, you have the right to care.

 Here it's also important to mention, that in some situations airline staff strikes aren't considered extraordinary circumstances and they aren't exempt from compensation.
 This applies to so called wildcat strikes or simply cat strikes, when workers suddenly stop working because they don't agree with their employer (airline) about something.

 If your flight is cancelled, and it’s the airline’s fault, you may get both - a new flight to your destination and flight cancellation compensation.

 But, yes, only if it happens 14 days or less before the flight.

 How to find out why a flight was cancelled?